-The Trust has elected to become an Attribution Managed Investment Trust.
+The Trust is an Attribution Managed Investment Trust.

 Under current legislation, the Trust is not subject to income tax provided the taxable income of the Trust is fully attributed either by way of cash or reinvestment (i.e. unitholders are presently entitled to the income of the Trust).